geovanefern467/geovanefern467/README.md

 <p align="center">I love ❤️ solving big challenges using technology.
-I really like and identify with technology and I am currently studying Systems Analysis and Development.
-During my journey, I have taken courses in programming, cybersecurity, networking and cloud computing.
+I really like and identify with technology and I'm currently studying Computer Science.
+During my journey, I've taken courses in programming, cybersecurity, networking, and cloud computing.
 I value teamwork and collaboration, as I believe that together we can achieve incredible results.
-I am always looking for new challenges and opportunities to expand my knowledge and contribute to the world of technology!.</p>&nbsp;
+I'm always looking for new challenges and opportunities to expand my knowledge and contribute to the world of technology!.</p>&nbsp;

 <p align="left">
   <!-- Estatísticas de GitHub -->